captnswing/graphite_fabric/README.rst

 I use the script to automatically install statsd and Graphite (and its dependencies_) from trunk on any standard Amazon EC2 linux instance.

+On an ``m1.large`` EC2 instance, this script is finished within 8minutes.

 Works on my machines, YMMV!

 Prerequisits